Application Development Kit (ADK)

 Save

 Click to save the license.
 The Save dialog opens.
 The license name is constructed as “CurrentDate_SiteID_OwnerName.dat”.
-In the example this results in a license named “20090224_The Medical Company_John_Doe.dat”.
+In the example, this results in a license named “20250224_The Medical Company_John_Doe.dat”.
 The created license is signed with the MeVis license.

 The generated license may look as follows:

-This pseudo code shows where MeVisLab searches for license files and in which order.
-The first valid license that is found is used:
+The following pseudocode shows where MeVisLab searches for license files and in which order.
+The first valid license found is used.

 Installer script statements are either preprocessor or execution statements.
 During the preprocessing step, the script is read, and the execution statements are collected and put into the specified order.
 During the execution step, the execution statements are executed to collect the files and to generate the installer.